sdbip/clawr/docs/ternary-numbers.md

 >
 > - `NOT (a OR b)` = `NOT a AND NOT b`
 > - `NOT (a AND b)` = `NOT a OR NOT b`

+## Ternary Logic

+Many have considered binary too limited.
+Even Aristotle considered statements of the future as neither definitively true nor definitively false.
+Many philosophers and mathematicians have since imagined multi-valued truth.
+Gödel went so far as to create a system that allows *infinite degrees* of truth between 0 (absolutely false) and 1 (absolutely true).

+The most obvious extension to Boolean binary is to add a single extra state, an indeterminate or “unknown” state.

+The three states can be defined in many ways and use multiple notations.
+First, we can imagine a ternary digit.
+Like a binary digit can have the value $0$ or $1$, which can be used in a positional system (base 2) to form any number; so can a ternary digit do the same in base 3.
+However, we now have a choice: we can use the numbers $0$, $1$ and $2$ which. feels natural and familiar, or we can use *balanced ternary*.

+In balanced ternary, a digit can have a value $-1$, $0$ or $+1$.
+This is of course not very intuitive, but it is much more efficient for computations.
+There are several notations for ternary digits: in mathematics and written text, the best notation is maybe `-`, `0`, `+`, for $-1$, $0$ and $+1$ respectively.
+Munis and plus are of course not very good for programming, though.
+That is why we need other notations.
+One that seems to be very popular is to use `0` and `1` as “normal,” but `T`for the “third state” ($-1$).
+Personally, I’ not convinced that considering $-1$ “the third state” is coherent.
+Why shouldn’t $0$ be that?
+Another suggestion is to use `D` (for $-1$ or “down”), `0` and `U` (for $+1$ or “up”).

+When working with ternary logic, we have many more possible combin